ysdesilva21/meridian-healthcare/README.md

 npm run dev
 ```

-The application will be available at the local development URL provided by Vite.
+Vite will provide the local development URL in your terminal.

 ---